M-Ghaith/FairRecidivismPredictor/README.md

 **6. resampling_race_analysis.ipynb**
 Investigates which resampling technique results in a balance of fairness across metrics of statistical parity and equalized odds.
-This is a rerun of the previous experiment that excludes only the 'race' feature, rather than both 'race' and 'sex'.
+This is a rerun of the previous experiment that includes only the 'race' feature, rather than both 'race' and 'sex'.

 ### Scripts